pashupati-singh/true-mine-3269/backend/README.md

 - GET:- /product/getproduct/:productID

 - Description: Get details of a specific product by its _id.
+- Request Body: Product _id as a string.
 - Response: JSON object with the specific product.

 - POST:- /product/addproduct